HunorMarton/svg-tutorial/src/content/svg/arc.md

 </div>

 To draw a candy, we draw a thick line that consists of a straight line and a half circle.
-Then we draw the same line again, with a lightly thinner stroke width.
+Then we draw the same line again, with a slightly thinner stroke width.
 By setting two different colors for them, they will look as if one is the border of the other.

 For the finishing touches, we add a few straight lines inside this shape as markings.